 There is no simple, one-size-fits-all answer to the question, "How long does it take to get a patent?"
-It varies based on factors including national laws, the backlog patent offices are facing and, last but not least, the quality of the patent application itself.
-The best way to improve your chance of a prompt patent grant is to know the process inside out and be thorough in your execution of its various steps.
+It varies considerably.
+Relevant factors include national laws, any backlog that patent offices happen to be facing, the availability (or lack thereof) of expedited processing options and the quality of the patent application itself.

 An overview of the patent life cycle

-- Once the invention is solidified and can be reproduced on an industrial level, it must be documented in the application form required by the relevant jurisdiction.
+- Once the invention is complete and can be reproduced at an industrial level, its characteristics must be fully documented in an application form.

-- After the inventor submits their application and pays all appropriate fees, the patent office receiving it will begin the examination process — contacting the applicant if necessary for clarification or additional information — and finally, issue the grant or a rejection.
+- After the inventor or organization submits their application and pays all required fees, the receiving patent office will begin its examination.

 Why does it take so long to get a patent?